 Wouldn't you know, upon arrival at Dong Ba Thin, the Operations Officer says that we have flare ship standby tonight along with 2 Sidekick crews (UH-1C Gunships).
 We parked our ship in the "hot spot" and we loaded up 40 MarkV Flares.
 No beer for the crew tonight, but the steaks were good!
 Shortly after 11:00PM we hit the sack in the alert shack.

 SHOCK - January 31, 1968

 A tremendous explosion rocked the alert shack shortly after midnight!
 The alert siren went off and we heard numerous other explosions as we ran to the ship.
 Bob was in such a hurry that he ran out in his underwear and boots.
 He managed to run into the CO who told him to go back and finish dressing.
-While he did that, I started the aircraft and then we took off with the Sidekicks in under two minutes.
+While he did that, I started the aircraft and then we took off in under two minutes.
 I saw that several Hueys were burning on the north side of our airfield.
 To the east, at Cam Rahn Bay, the entire fuel storage area appeared to be in flames.
 We climbed to 2,500 feet and began to drop flares over Dong Ba Thin.
 I dialed in the Armed Forces Network (AFN) radio and there were reports that bases were being attacked all over the country.

 AFTERMATH - January 31, 1968